 - Saving soil quality: soil is the basis of all food produced – it is the core of agriculture as well as the basis of production for poultry and milch cattle.
 Soil thus becomes the major factor which decides the quality of produce when harvested.
 If soil quality is poor, the produce will also be poor in nutrient.
 To increase the elements present in soil immediately, non – organic farming practices aim at dissolving chemical additives in irrigation and soil is enriched with nutrient.
 The problem here is, these additives are not balanced in acidity levels or nutrient density and cause the soil to lose its natural composition.
 The lopsided addition makes it barren sometimes.
 This does not happen in organic farming.
 There is balanced nutrition enrichment using natural methods which ensure that soil is maintained good quality.

 The excessive addition of chemical fertilizers causes the extra chemical particles to stay as a surface residue.
-This residue gets mixed with rain water or irrigation and flow into the freshwater or salty water sources in the area.
+This residue gets mixed with rain water or irrigation and flows into the freshwater or salty water sources in the area.
 This not only affects the ecosystems of those water reservoirs, it also makes the soil even poorer.
 Organic farming ensures that the soil is fertilized using natural material so that the soils remain neutral and even if there is surface run off, the ecosystems of water bodies don’t get disturbed.
 This way, organic farming is very good for the environment.
 Eating organic food supports this cause and thus is beneficial for you as well as for everyone!

 - Good for the local organic farmer: organic food comes from the small time farmer who grows lesser quantity and charges it at actual, which is way higher than low quality – cheaper price mass produced food which dominates the market.
-This way he gets lesser representation at stores, sells lesser and ends up with narrow profits, sometimes not even that.
+This way he gets lesser representation at store sells lesser and ends up with narrow profits, sometimes not even that.
 Switching to organic food means encouraging this small time good-doer and getting him some accolades for his good job!

-- Better immune system for the consumer: it is well known and understood that health wise, organic food is superb.
+- Better immune system for the consumer: it is well known and understood that health-wise, organic food is superb.
 But in addition to this, organic food has shown remarkable advancement in terms of a person’s immunity.
 The level of unhampered nutrients in organic food is high and the scope of genetically modified crops getting a preference over the natural crop is negligible.
 Genetically modified plants are high in commercially valuable content of the fruit of the crop but not in the quality of the nutrients.
 Organic food means such crops are not preferred over the natural variants.

 - Innovativeness: organic farmers are trying hard to find, test and implement ways and means to grow crops without the use of chemical fertilizers.
 This gives them the chance to experience and experiment.
 Many new uses of plants come into knowledge.
 The old organic farming practices can be replaced with new and better ways of growing these crops.
 Techniques can be revised with time.
 This not just saves the environment and improve the eating habit of the consumers, but also make advancements in the art and science of agriculture.
 The corpus of knowledge keeps on adding up to make a better culture for organic farming.

-- Addition in options and variety of food: the non organic food was touted to be the answer to all food problems, aiming at more production and profitable farming along with sustenance.
+- Addition in options and variety of food: the nonorganic food was touted to be the answer to all food problems, aiming at more production and profitable farming along with sustenance.
 But we can see side effects of farming this way and they are threatening for us.
 Every foodstuff has a healthier alternative which can be achieved by tweaking small details.
 So every small change can give a different type of crop.
 This adds to the variety available in the market and puts up many options in front of the consumer to choose from.
 It can get as healthy as innovation will allow.

-- Peace of mind: organic food promises a healthy as well as guilt – free meal!
+- Peace of mind: organic food promises a healthy as well as guilt-free meal!
 The goodness of an organically produced food item, be it fruits or vegetables or milk promises the assurance of being far from pesticide contamination, cruelty, genetically modified organism presence, environmental pollution and many other issues which can cause psychological as well as physical problems.
-You can be rest assured that the food you are eating is free from any such issue.
+You can rest assured that the food you are eating is free from any such issue.
 You can enjoy the pure nutrition of an organic produce without any hassles or doubt.

 The hazards of non – organic food

-- Non organic food has lower variety of nutrition.
-The umbrella of nutritive value in non organic food is far lesser than organic food.
+- Nonorganic food has lower variety of nutrition.
+The umbrella of nutritive value in nonorganic food is far lesser than organic food.
 Non organic food has a high concentration of elements of nutrition the food if famous for.
-Non organic farmers have devised techniques which are guided by increasing that particular desirable element of food which sells well – like making mangoes with a thicker sweeter pulpy layer and a smaller seed.
+Nonorganic farmers have devised techniques which are guided by increasing that particular desirable element of food which sells well – like making mangoes with a thicker sweeter pulpy layer and a smaller seed.
 For this they provide plants with selected diet.

 - Genetically modified crops are not ruled out of non-organic foods.
 These can be really dangerous sometimes, especially when someone is prone to allergies.
 Also, the crops are said to make one less responsive to antibiotics.
 Not enough testing has been done for GM crops’ safety for human consumption and for all we know; they could be really disadvantageous and even dangerous.
 Organic crops are safer and better for food.

-- Not enough antioxidants in non organic food make it really worthless in terms of nutrition.
-Non organic food is not as full of antioxidants, which are responsible for avoiding cancer, boosting metabolism and maintaining the body properly.
+- Not enough antioxidants in nonorganic food make it really worthless in terms of nutrition.
+Nonorganic food is not as full of antioxidants, which are responsible for avoiding cancer, boosting metabolism and maintaining the body properly.

-Non organic food can be difficult for your body.
-So much energy gets wasted in trying to digest food and absorb nutrients from it and the amount is not even enough for one. non organic food is putting a lot of pressure on the environment because of all the hazards it poses in terms of pollution and contamination so how can it be good for your body?
+Nonorganic food can be difficult for your body.
+So much energy gets wasted in trying to digest food and absorb nutrients from it and the amount is not even enough for one.
+Nonorganic food is putting a lot of pressure on the environment because of all the hazards it poses in terms of pollution and contamination so how can it be good for your body?

-Eating organic can be very overwhelming for some people, because non organic food ingredients behave differently when cooked as compared to organic foodstuffs.
+Eating organic can be very overwhelming for some people because nonorganic food ingredients behave differently when cooked as compared to organic foodstuffs.
 Maybe, the flavor is different, so getting used to the organic food might be a little difficult.
 It can be quite an adjustment, because the human body gets addicted to the poorer quality and harmful food easier, as compared to healthy, fulfilling food with better qualities.